Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 2. Delay and catch rates to finesse the behaviour of the selfbot.
 3. A log command to log all your pokemon along with their numbers.
 4. A trade command to bulk trade the pokemon to your main account.
-5. Priority and Safe List to control the pokemon you catch and trade.
+5. Priority List to control the pokemon you catch and trade.
+6. Toggle catching of dupliactes.
+7. Mass release of thrash pokemon.
+8. Toggle autocatching to use in Command_Only mode.

 ## Requirements
 * Python 3.6+